 New investors naturally rely on conventional, 30-year loans to buy rental properties.
 These are perfectly fine since government-backed mortgages often have the best rates and the longest terms/amortization periods of anything you’ll find elsewhere.

 The problem is that due to their rather strict debt-to-income requirements and other regulations, you will, in many cases, max out at around 10 loans.
 I’ve heard people disagree on the actual number, but I think around 10 is a good guess.
 After that, the vast majority of banks will simply refuse to give you a new mortgage.

 One thing that helped my wife and me is to buy our rental properties separately, under our own personal names, instead of under a joint title.

 As far as I’m aware, this is possible in most states (or at least where we invest in).
 What this did was double our conventional mortgage limit, compared to buying everything as a couple or alone.
 We can still max out, but not until much later.
 When we feel we’re approaching this point, it will be time to look for alternative solutions.

 These two options are the easiest to find, in my opinion:

-How fast you can grow your portfolio will always hinge on your ability to maximize your available cash (or minimize the cash needed for each deal) and securing additional sources of financing.
+How fast you can grow your portfolio will hinge on two things.
+First, on your ability to maximize your available cash while minimizing the cash needed for each deal.
+And second, on securing additional sources of financing.

-Anton Ivanov is a real estate investor and entrepreneur with a 35 unit rental portfolio spread out across 4 states.
+Anton Ivanov is a real estate investor and entrepreneur with a 35-unit rental portfolio spread out across four states.
 He is the founder of DealCheck—the leading real estate analysis software used by 28,000+ investors and agents to quickly analyze and compare investment properties.